Dutch government will send Patriot missiles to Turkey

 Germany and the Netherlands have each said they will send two Patriot batteries with multiple missile launchers.

-A U.S. defence official said the United States would probably contribute two batteries, but the number has not been finalised yet and could go up.
+A U.S. defense official said the United States would probably contribute two batteries, but the number has not been finalized yet and could go up.

-Syria, Iran and Russia have criticised NATO's Patriot move, saying it would deepen instability in the region.
+Syria, Iran and Russia have criticized NATO's Patriot move, saying it would deepen instability in the region.

 Russia accused NATO on Friday of moving towards involvement in the Syrian conflict, in spite of NATO assurances that the Patriots are intended purely for defensive purposes.